alexandrelombard/akka-sre/akka-benchmark/README.md

 ### io.sarl.akka.intervm

-Testing communication between actors on two VM using networking.
+Testing communication between actors on two VM using network.
 To start the test _AkkaCreateActor_ must be started, then _AkkaSendEvent_ must be started.
 The first one creates an actor, the second one send an event to the actor of the first one.
 The two apps must be started on the same host (because they are refering to each other using the IP address 127.0.0.1)